 Red wine (or apple vinegar, if you are invested in your sobriety)

 Cut the lettuce into really thin strips.
 Peel and chop the cucumber and the tomatoes.
 Slice the onion.
 Grab a large bowl and throw all your veggies in it.
 In a smaller bowl, prepare the dressing by whisking the olive oil, wine or vinegar, garlic powder, and pepper.
-Once it’s ready to serve, pour the dressing over the salad and toss it thoroughly.
+Once it’s ready to serve, spread the dressing over the salad and toss it thoroughly.
 Voila!
-Super quick, easy, and delicious!
+A super quick, easy, and delicious popular recipe!

 Two large onions